Philly Police Union President Calls Black Lives Matter Activists 'A Pack Of Rabid Animals'

 “When you go to work each day, you shouldn’t have to worry that a pack of rabid animals will suddenly show up at your home and openly threaten your family,” McNesby said inside FOP headquarters, according to NewsWorks.
 “These are not activists, they are racist hate groups determined to instigate violence.”

-An activist with the city’s Black Lives Matter chapter, Asa Khalif, told NBC Philadelphia she and other members were only exercising their First Amendment right.
+An activist with the city’s Black Lives Matter chapter, Asa Khalif, told NBC Philadelphia he and other members were only exercising their First Amendment right.

 “We will not let words stop us,” Khalif told the station.
 “The only words we’re using is justice for David Jones, and we will not be sidetracked by the bullying tactics of the FOP.”